-So when you get bored playing putt-putt golf or sitting on a crowded beach, this State of the Coast Report invites you to experience the parts of our coast that inspire us here at the federation every day.
+So when you get bored playing putt-putt golf or sitting on a crowded beach, Our Coast invites you to experience the parts of our coast that inspire us here at the federation every day.
 None of the federation staff would be around very long if all we did was focus on problems.
 Instead, each of us rekindles our enthusiasm for our work by taking time to visit and enjoy the coast.
 Special places and people energize and motivate us to do our work.

-This report is designed to provide you with a tool for learning how to celebrate our coast's rich natural and cultural heritage.
+This publication is designed to provide you with a tool for learning how to celebrate our coast's rich natural and cultural heritage.
 We believe that the more you experience this side of the coast, the more you'll love it and the harder you'll work to protect and restore it.